DFE-Digital/refer-serious-misconduct/app/views/static/accessibility.html.md

 ## Preparation of this accessibility statement

-This statement was prepared on Tuesday 5 April 2022.
-It was last reviewed on Tuesday 21 June 2022.
+This statement was prepared on Tuesday 25 October 2022.
+It was last reviewed on Wednesday 26 October 2022.

-This service was last tested on Monday 16 May 2022.
-The test was carried out by the DFE Accessibility team.

-Last updated: Tuesday 21 June 2022
+Last updated: Wednesday 26 October 2022